We have been exploring prayer as relational – as “keeping company with God.”

 If I regard iniquity in my heart, the Lord will not hear.

 This is a situation in which you are aware of sin in your life.
-You do nothing about it; you allow it to persist – even cherish it.
+Yet, you do nothing about it; you allow it to persist – even cherish it.

 It is of no consequence what that sin is.
 Your consent to its presence in your life is enough to reveal what is important to you.